ansible/ansible/README.rst

 Use Ansible
 ===========

-You can install a released version of Ansible via ``pip``, a package manager, or our `release repository <https://releases.ansible.com/ansible/>`_.
+You can install a released version of Ansible with ``pip`` or a package manager.
 See our `installation guide <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>`_ for details on installing Ansible on a variety of platforms.